Abalone Cove State Marine Conservation Area and Point Vicente State Marine Reserve

 Take pursuant to remediation activities associated with the Palos Verdes Shelf Operable Unit of the Montrose Chemical Superfund Site are allowed inside the conservation area per the Interim Record of Decision issued by the United States Environmental Protection Agency and any subsequent Records of Decision.

-Please see the California Department of Fish and Game for official details on boundaries, regulations and other information.

 History

 Abalone Cove SMCA and Point Vicente SMR are two of 36 marine protected areas adopted by the California Fish and Game Commission in December, 2010 during the third phase of the Marine Life Protection Act Initiative.
 The MLPAI is a collaborative public process to create a statewide network of protected areas along California's coastline.

 The south coast's new marine protected areas were designed by local divers, fishermen, conservationists and scientists who comprised the South Coast Regional Stakeholder Group.
 Their job was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study and education opportunities.

 The south coast marine protected areas went into effect in January, 2012.